Homophobia, transphobia, biphobia and hate crimes are still major issues across Scotland – and the rest of the UK.

 is to provide an inspiring, celebratory and transformational platform for LGBT+ people and their communities to:

-Somewhere will increase visibility in LGBTQ+ business and cultural spaces, enabling LGBT+ people to live and work authentically
+Somewhere increases visibility in LGBTQ+ business and cultural spaces, enabling LGBT+ people to live and work authentically

-Somewhere will champion "Out Entrepreneurship", empowering authentic role models in enterprise
+Somewhere champions "Out Entrepreneurship", empowering authentic role models in enterprise

 Copyright © 2023 Somewhere EDI Community Interest Company (Reg CIC SC596856).
 All Rights Reserved.